pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 37](images/Slide37.png)

 We can estimate the relative protein abundance within the gamma crystallins from the unique reporter ion totals for each protein.
 We can then split the intensities of the shared peptides according to the relative gamma abundances.
 If a shared peptide came from just two gammas and each gamma had the same unique intensity total, the shared peptide intensity would be split 50/50.
-This was done by hand for the P0 age in the Set 1 data to see how much increase in the gamma intensities comes from shared peptides.
+This was done by hand for the P0 age in the Set 1 data to see how much increase in the gamma intensities could come from shared peptides.

 ---